SEEDS-Group/TTSL/docs/language/common/statements.md

 ### While Loop

-The `while` loop has a similar syntax to the [conditional expressions](#conditional-expressions).
+The `while` loop has a similar syntax to the [conditional statements](#conditional-statements).
 The code block following the condition is executed as long as the condition is true.

 ```ttsl
 while(x > 0) {